Elsa Osorio: Awards and travel

 Among Osorio's further distinctions are an award for best comedy as well as a prize for journalistic satire.
 Since 2006, she has lived mostly in Buenos Aires, where she often runs creative writing workshops.
-From 2007 to 2010 she took part in different congresses and fairs, as for example in Saint Malo, "Etonnants Voyageurs", the International Literature Festival in Berlin, the Bookfair in Paris, the Bookfair in the Spanish Gijón, the "Festival de la Palabra" in Puerto Rico, the Bookfair in Medellin and the Bookfair in Frankfurt.
+From 2007 to 2010 she took part in different congresses and fairs, as for example in Saint Malo, "Etonnants Voyageurs", the International Literature Festival in Berlin, the Bookfair in Paris, the Bookfair in the Spanish Gijón, the "Festival de la Palabra" in Puerto Rico, the Bookfair in Medellín and the Bookfair in Frankfurt.

 In 2009 she spent a month in Berlin for the LiteraturRaum project.
 In 2009 she published "Callejón con salida" a collection of short stories that received the Premio Roma for foreign literature in 2010.